jgraph/drawio/README.md

 License
 -----------------

-The source code authored by us in this repo is licensed under the Apache v2.
-The full core is open source, but there are some boundary functions that are difficult to publish in a way we can maintain them.
+The source code authored by us in this repo is licensed under a modified Apache v2 license.
+This project is not an open source project as a result.

 The JGraph provided icons and diagram templates are licensed under the [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/).
 Additional terms may also apply where the icons are originally defined by a third-party copyright holder.
 We have checked in all cases that the original license allows use in this project.
 Also see the terms for using the draw.io logo below.